The Baldwin family visited the Lincoln Memorial this morning.

 Children’s Hospital of Wisconsin has been supporting SmokeFree Wisconsin since the beginning.
 A big thanks to Children’s Hospital employees and our community advocates for helping get this law passed!
 We know a smoke free Wisconsin makes a positive difference for our kids.

 And our advocacy efforts continue to make a difference!
 Governor Scott Walker issued the following statement on the upcoming anniversary of the state’s smoking ban.
-“Although I …Continue reading →
+“Although I …Click here to continue reading

 Thirty-six lab coats hang outside our hospital to raise awareness of the impact of proposed funding cuts to resident training programs on health care for children.